 This post may contain affiliate links.
 Please read our disclosure policy.

-This tomato goat cheese pasta is simple, fresh, and easy to make.
-The goat cheese makes the tomato sauce nice and creamy!
-Ready in about 30 minutes.
+This tomato goat cheese pasta recipe is simple, fresh, and easy to make.
+Goat cheese makes the tomato sauce deliciously creamy!
+It’s ready in about 30 minutes.

 If you like this recipe, you’ll want to try my Tomato Goat Cheese Gnocchi or Easy Pink Sauce Pasta next.